 1. Get a Website Domain and Hosting

 A domain name is a unique address/ name for your website; for example, styldod.com is our domain name.
-It needs to represent your real estate business name and be unique, short, and sweet as it will be the hub of your digital marketing strategy.
+It needs to represent your business name and be unique, short, and sweet as it will be the hub of your digital marketing strategy including real estate SEO.
 Therefore, your domain extension should ideally have .com.
 However, if it is unavailable, you can go for locations or other creative ones, for example, .nyc, .house, etc.

 Web hosting is the space on which you are going to base your website.
 If your website is your house, hosting is the land you will be leasing to build your home.
 Hosting is necessary to build a real estate website.
 GoDaddy is a web hosting service where you can purchase your domain as well.
 Search on this platform for your shortlisted domain names.
 If they are unavailable, GoDaddy will show you a list of related names.
 You can register and make a payment to purchase your selected domain name and web hosting plan.

 2. Building Your Website

 The next step is to choose a website builder that will help you build a real estate website quickly through set templates for the different web pages.
 Here are a few website builders that won’t require a single line of coding:

 WordPress is a free and open-source CMS.
 It is excellent for beginners.
 It has enabled a lot of people to create their websites without having any technical knowledge.
 WordPress has various themes - business websites, real estate, events, etc., and plugins to stretch the potentials of your website.

 GoDaddy also has a website building wing that lets you create custom websites with innovative themes, royalty-free images, SEO optimization tools.
 It is fast, secure, and keeps your customer data protected.
 GoDaddy’s e-commerce solutions take care of everything on your real estate website, and their excellent customer care support is available 24/7 to answer all your queries.

 As a real estate agent, you need 5 essential pages on your website: